 [Armstrong - "It's not surprising.
 This was a fairly heavy workload."]

 [Comm Break.
-Neil goes to the bottom of the ladder, pulls the LEC hook back down, and returns to the MESA to attach it to the second rock box.]Restored Video Clip 2 minutes 56 seconds ( 3.9 Mb FLV or 4.5 Mb AVI).
+Neil goes to the bottom of the ladder, works the LEC straps to get the hooks down from the cabin, and returns to the MESA to attach them to the second rock box.]Restored Video Clip 2 minutes 56 seconds ( 3.9 Mb FLV or 4.5 Mb AVI).
 May require VLC for playback.

 [I asked if Buzz just got the rock boxes out of the way or stored them in the hard points.]

 [Armstrong - "My guess is that we got them up there (into the cabin) and laid them down someplace out of the way and got on with the work."]

 [In Houston, the Experiments spokesman tells the Flight Director that " Lick Observatory (in California) did get a return from the laser".
 Bruce asks if he can tell the crew this news, but the Flight Director decides not to distract them.
 McCandless passes the news up to Collins at 112:34:29.
 There is no further mention of the experiment during the flight.]

 [James E. Faller, LRRR PI, from a 2005 e-mail - "Lick did range on July 20th, and I was there as a part of that activity with the group controlling the laser and return electronics.
 To my knowledge, there were no known returns.
 As you may know, a search was required as they didn't land at the planned spot.
 It was a search for a weak signal in a large lunar landscape."]

 [Coincidentally, the footprint of the Lick Observatory laser was about 2 miles (3.2 km) and virtually the same as the field-of-view of the CSM sextant Mike Collins was using to find the LM.
 See Figure 5-14 for the areas searched by Collins on various post-landing passes.
 Each of the small squares is 1 km on a side and the circles represent the sextant field-of-view.]